neilpeterson/kubernetes-auto-scale-azure-crd/README.md

 # Azure Queue Scale Controller for Kubernetes

-This Custom Resource Definition plus controller auto-scales Kubernetes deployments based on the queue length of an Azure Queue.
+This Custom Resource Definition plus controller auto-scales Kubernetes deployments based on the queue length of an Azure Queue..

 ## Custom Resource Definition